dcl-2018-01/curriculum/docs/purrr-map.md

 One of the biggest advantage to using a programming langauge rather than a point-and-click GUI is that you can automate repetitive tasks.
-In this lesson, you’ll the learn basics of the purrr package in order to repeat a task across multiple elements of a list (a new data structure which you’ll learn about shortly).

-We’ll use two packages: purrr, which contains functions for iteration, and repurrssive, which contains some interesting data sets.
+In this lesson, you’ll the learn basics of the purrr package in order to repeat a task across multiple elements of a vector.
+We’ll also use the repurrrsive package, which contains some interesting data sets.

 ``` r
 library(purrr)